Home

 What if someone stole your wallet?
 Or what if you lost your purse?
 Then what?

 This recently happened to one of my family members and it's not a fun process to go through.
-Below is a compiled list of how to be prepared and what to do if it actually occurs.
+Below are compiled tips on getting organized and how to be prepared and what action steps to take should something unfortunate happen.

 Below are good precautions to take.
-You can never be too prepared for your wallet to be stolen or your purse to be lost forever.
+You can never be too prepared for your wallet to be stolen or your purse to be lost forever, so organizing important papers and documents is a must.

 1. Make copies of the front and back of every card in your wallet/purse.
-Keep a copy at home in an "Important Papers" file and in a safety deposit box.
+Keep a copy at home in an "Important Papers" file in your home office file cabinet and in a safety deposit box.

 2. Make a list of all the important numbers (i.e. credit card companies, credit reporting organizations, memberships) and keep it in the "Important Papers" file.